-Average Cost for Mini-Split Installation
+Average Mini-Split Installation Cost

 One of the most popular sizes is a 12,000 BTU mini-split.
-This will heat and cool approximately 450–550 square feet, or about the size of a studio apartment.
+This will heat and cool approximately 450–550 square feet, or roughly the size of a studio apartment.

 - Installing a concrete slab for the outdoor condenser, $75–$300.